dorsic/PicoPET/README.md

 ```

 #### Setting output type
-In the `picoPET.c` file uncomment one of the appropriate output types, or feel free to implement you own.
+In the `picoPET.c` file uncomment one of the appropriate output types or feel free to implement you own.
 ```
 #define OUTPUT_TIMEMARK
 //#define OUTPUT_CYCLE_COUNT